 There’s a difference between doing a double and splitting up your long run.

-Running twice a day is an opportunity to slowly add mileage to your week with a little less stress on the body.
-It’s a very useful tool for those who are injury prone or crazy busy, but determined to run marathon!
+Will running twice a day do anything?
+Running twice a day will slowly add mileage to your week with a little less stress on the body.
+It’s a very useful tool for those who are injury prone or crazy busy, but determined to run a marathon!

-Building endurance is a key to success for reaching that next PR.
+Building endurance and increasing your total miles is a key to success for reaching that next PR.
 There’s a reason elite runners put in over 100 miles a week…it works.

 - If your run is just not going well and you’ve tried all the mental tricks, but need to stop…stop.
 Then give yourself the option to try it again later.

-- Instead of running 7 days a week, you can run 5 days with 2 doubles.
+- If you’re marathon or half maration training, instead of running 7 days a week, you can run 5 days with 2 doubles in your training schedule.
 Still giving yourself COMPLETE recovery days to maximize impacts of training.

 - Adding a second run of 1-2 miles once or twice a week is a gradual way to increase mileage

-- Breaking a longer mid-week run in to two can allow you to go farther in total on the day.
+- Breaking your weekly long run in to two can allow you to go farther in total on the day.
 Plus 2 runs of 6 and 4 miles are easier on the body than 10 miles straight through.